kabandr/boilerplates/vagrant/README.md

 ## 5. Check VMs' state

-To check that your VMs are up and running, you can use a tool like virsh by running this command:
+To check if your VMs are up and running, you can use a tool like virsh by running this command:

 ```
 sudo virsh list